Cimmerian-Iter/Vita-troubleshooting-guide/plugins-related-problem/error-when-using-autoplugin.md

 ### Place the plugin file in ur0:tai folder (or ux0:tai if you want to use ux0)

 Plugins belongs to the tai folder where the config.txt is.
-There may be some exeption like vitacheat.suprx which need to be in it's vitacheat folder in ux0
+There may be some exception like vitacheat.suprx which need to be in it's vitacheat folder in ux0

 ### Write the path to the plugin in the config.txt